MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-anchor.md

 ## Anchor your guide by using a QR code anchor

-1. Look for a QR code anchor that is attached to a physical object in your real-world environment.
+1. Look for a QR code anchor that's attached to a physical object in your real-world environment.
 The QR code anchor will resemble this illustration.

     ![QR code anchor.](media/qr-code-example.PNG "QR code anchor")